What Is a Liver Detox?

 - If you have kidney disease, a cleanse that includes large amounts of juice can make your illness worse.

-- If you have diabetes, be sure to check with your doctor before you think about any diet that changes how you normally eat.
+- If you have diabetes, be sure to check with your doctor before you start a diet that changes how you usually eat.

-- If you need to fast as part of a detox program, you can feel weak, faint, have headaches, or get dehydrated.
+- If you fast as part of a detox program, you may feel weak or faint, have headaches, or get dehydrated.
 If you have hepatitis B that has caused liver damage, fasting can make the damage worse.

 - Eat a well-balanced diet every day.
-That’s 5-9 servings of fruits and vegetables, along with fiber from vegetables, nuts, seeds, and whole grains.
-Also, be sure to include protein to support enzymes that help your body detox naturally.
+That’s five to nine servings of fruits and vegetables, along with fiber from vegetables, nuts, seeds, and whole grains.
+Be sure to include protein for the enzymes that help your body detox naturally.

 - Exercise every day if you can.
-Check with your doctor if you haven’t been active.
+Check with your doctor first if you haven’t been active.

 - Cut down on risky behavior that can lead to viral hepatitis:

-- Avoid illegal drugs, but if you do use them, don’t share needles or straws to inject or snort them.
+- Avoid recreational drugs.
+If you do use them, don’t share needles or straws to inject or snort them.

-- Don’t share razors, toothbrushes, or other household articles.
+- Don’t share razors, toothbrushes, or other household items.

-- Only get tattoos from a sterile shop.
+- Get tattoos only from a sterile shop.

-If you think you might have any kind of problem with your liver, or complications from any condition that you have, contact your doctor.
+If you think you might have any kind of problem with your liver or complications from a condition, talk to your doctor.